thomasbbrunner/arduino-reverse-engineering/README.md

-# Reverse Engineering an Arduino's Program
+# Reverse Engineering an Arduino Application

 Recently I got a used Arduino Uno Rev3 SMD board as a present.
 I knew that the previous owner had used the board for prototyping, but didn't know exactly for what.
 I decided that it would be interesting to try and extract the program from the Arduino and to disassemble it.